Internet DRAFT - draft-iijima-netconf-websocket-ps

 This memo proposes a way of transporting NETCONF over WebSocket

-the update of HTTP with bi-directional capability, is
+WebSocket protocol, the update of HTTP equipped with bi-directional

-available[RFC6455].
-This memo describes the way NETCONF is sent over
+capability, is available[RFC6455].
+This memo describes how NETCONF

 Status of this Memo